freemansoft/jacob-project/jacob/docs/BuildingJacobFromSource.md

 *   Symptom: Ant fails with the message `Could not create task or type of type: junit.`.
     Problem: junit.jar must be copied from this project to the $ANT_HOME/lib directory.

+# Compilation_tools.properties
+See build.xml for a sample
 # Running Samples and Tests

-Samples and JUnit test programs can be found in the source jar or in CVS.
+Samples and JUnit test programs can be found in the source jar or in sourceforge/git.
 The programs can be run from a bat file or from inside the Eclipse IDE.
 The java library path variable must be set to include the directory the jacob.dll is in.
 The simplest way to do that is to add it as a command line option.
 The following assume that your jacob development area is located in c:\dev\jacob:

 ```
     -Djava.library.path=c:/dev/jacob/release/x86